Calum-Campbell/wdi-project-2/test-cases/test_1/bike_test_1/process.md

 *When we create a new bike, we want it to be associated with the user currently logged in.
 Inside `bikes_controller.rb`, inside our create method, we can change `@bike = Bike.new(bike_params)` to be `@bike = current_user.bikes.new(bike_params)`.
 This will add the new bike to our current user's bikes, as it is being created.

-*Migrate new columsn for user, name, bio, image
+*Migrate new columsn for name, username, name, bio, image

-test